Skip to main content ↓

 • Revolut

-5. Emphasis on consumer cash deposit accounts
+5. Consumer cash deposit accounts are becoming more emphasized

 Slow growth after COVID-19, high costs, and inflation are all pointing toward a recession, which affects banks’ profitability.
 With that in mind, banks are looking for more cash deposit accounts to give them more flexibility and cash on hand.